aditi-560/E-commerce-follow-along/README.md

 This lesson will help you in understanding how to get all the users orders.

+Welcome to Milestone 26! 🌟

+Today, we will create an backend endpoint for place order.

+Learning Goals 🎯
+By the end of this milestone, you will:

+Create an backend endpoint that will help getting all the orders of the user.
+Steps for Milestone 26📝
+You need to create an endpoint that will receive the user mail You will get the mail of the user using that you need to retrive the _id of the user Using that _id you need to get all the orders of that user Send all the users orders in the response.

+Welcome to Milestone 27! 🌟

+Today, we will create an frontend page for myorders.

+Learning Goals 🎯
+By the end of this milestone, you will:

+Create an frontend page that will display all the user orders.
+Steps for Milestone 27📝
+You need to create an my-orders page
+You will send an get request to my-orders endpoint that we created in previous milestone.
+We will send user mail in to endpoint to get all the user orders Display all the user orders
+We will add my-orders page in navbar for better navigation.

+Welcome to Milestone 28! 🌟

+Today, we will add cancel button in my-orders and create an backend endpoint for cancel order.

+Learning Goals 🎯
+By the end of this milestone, you will:

+The use will be able to cancel the placed orders.
+Steps for Milestone 28📝
+In my-orders page for every order add cancel order button If the order is already canceled this button should not be displayed You need to create an endpoint that will receive the order-id Get the order using this id and mark the status canceled and save

+Welcome to Milestone 29! 🌟

+Today, we will learn how to add online payment gateway to our application using Paypal api.

+Learning Goals 🎯
+By the end of this milestone, you will:

+Learn how to use PayPal API.
+Learn how to Integrate online payments.
+Steps for Milestone 29📝
+Please create an PayPal account first PayPal developer dashboard Once you login you can see an option for an sandbox accounts.
+Copy the UserID of that account and save it.
+In this sandbox accounts you can find your client id copy and save it.
+In your order conformation page you need two options for payment one is COD and another is online payment.
+Create radio buttons to select COD or online payment and when we click on online payment PayPal buttons need to be displayed.
+In next milestone we will write an code to display and use those PayPal online Payments buttons.

 =======
 ### Run the app locally by cloning the repository, installing dependencies, and starting the server.